On Polynomial Approximations for Privacy-Preserving and Verifiable ReLU Networks: Related Work

 Several privacy-preserving and verifiable inference frameworks also focused on reducing the latency of the computations such as \cite{liu2017oblivious, sanyal2018tapas, chou2018faster, brutzkus2019low, mishra2020delphi, ghodsi2020cryptonas}.
 For instance, MiniONN \cite{liu2017oblivious} has considered the privacy-preserving inference problem for neural networks while requiring no changes to the training phase.
 Specifically, the goal of MiniONN is to transform an already trained neural network to an ONN without changing the training phase.
 Unlike CryptoNets which does not leak any information about the cloud's model, MiniONN reveals the architecture of the cloud's neural network in terms of the number of layers, number of nodes in each layer and the operations used in each layer.

 Another line of work also focused on the integrity issue of the inference problem \cite{ghodsi2017safetynets, chen2018securenets, zhao2021veriml}.
 In particular, SafetyNets \cite{ghodsi2017safetynets} proposed a verifiable inference approach for neural networks that can be represented as arithmetic circuits based on the sum-check protocol \cite{lund1992algebraic, thalertime, goldwasser2015delegating}.
-In order to perform inference using deep ReLU networks, SafetyNets also replaces the ReLU function with the square function and the max-pooling layers with sum-pooling layers.
-The square activation function was shown to work well in a few experiments with three-layer and four-layer neural networks on the simple MNIST, MNIST-Back-Rand and the TIMIT speech recognition datasets \cite{garofolo1993timit}.
+Since such techniques require \emph{polynomials over a finite field}, SafetyNets also replaces the ReLU function with the square function and the max-pooling layers with sum-pooling layers.
+The square activation function was shown to work well in a few experiments with three-layer and four-layer neural networks on the simple MNIST, the MNIST-Back-Rand and the TIMIT speech recognition datasets \cite{garofolo1993timit}.